 On a positive note, 80% of the people infected from it have recovered.

 People who initially contract this virus might not show these symptoms the first day.
+Visit monder law webasite and get a free legal consultation with criminal defense lawyer in California.
 However, these symptoms will start to accelerate in about 2-14 days.
 On the onset of these symptoms, one can fall severely ill and would require ICU.